My learning about network policies

 Recently, I needed to understand how to use network policies in Kubernetes and I would like to share a simple hack that can help you with your own policies.

-It’s a functionality provided by Kubernetes where create a policy to allow or deny a connection.
-They are similar to firewall in Linux where it’s possible to block ports, ips and etc. Kubernetes define a policy by following two concepts, Ingress and Egress.
+It’s a functionality provided by Kubernetes that allow you to create a policy rules to allow or deny a connection.
+They are similar to firewall in Linux, where it’s possible to block ports, IPs and etc. Kubernetes defines a policy by following two concepts, Ingress and Egress.

 Ingress = inbound traffic